ruidlpm/pathPhynder/README.md

   - Use all available Y-chromosomal variants rather than a subset of known SNPs (this provides a greater chance of detecting informative SNPs in low coverage aDNA samples);
   - Provide a visualization tool for ancestral and derived allele state at each branch of the tree, aiding haplogroup determination;
   - Generate a database of ancient DNA Y-chromosome variability which allows observing the main trends of Y-chromosome affinity throughout time and geography.

+Installation

+1) Download pathPhynder to your computer.

+2) Add this line to your ~/.bash_profile

+alias pathPhynder="Rscript <path_to_pathPhynder_folder>"

+If you have downloaded the folder to your ~/software/ directory, then you would add the following lines to ~/.bash_profile.

+alias pathPhynder="Rscript ~/software/pathPhynder/pathPhynder.R"

+then:

+source ~/.bash_profile

+3) test if it works

+pathPhynder -h